Euro 2024: Full list of pundits, commentators and presenters on BBC and ITV

 Editor

-England legend Wayne Rooney and Tottenham manager Ange Postecoglou are among the headline pundits for Euro 2024 on the BBC and ITV coverage.
+England legend Wayne Rooney and Tottenham manager Ange Postecoglou headlined the list of pundits for Euro 2024 on the BBC and ITV coverage.

-Frank Lampard and David Moyes also feature for the BBC, with Roy Keane and Gary Neville linking up for ITV.
-Meanwhile, the lead presenters out in Germany include Gary Lineker, Gabby Logan, Mark Pougatch and Laura Woods.
+Frank Lampard and David Moyes also featured for the BBC, with Roy Keane and Gary Neville linking up throughout the tournament on ITV.
+Meanwhile, the lead presenters out in Germany have been Gary Lineker, Gabby Logan, Mark Pougatch and Laura Woods.

-The BBC again shares coverage of the quadrennial continental championship with ITV in the United Kingdom, although both channels will show the final on 14 July.
+The BBC again shared coverage of the quadrennial continental championship with ITV in the United Kingdom, although both channels will show the final between England and Spain on 14 July.

-ITV will cover the first three matches of the tournament, including the opener between hosts Germany and Scotland on Friday evening, while the BBC’s coverage begins on Saturday evening with holders Italy facing Albania.
-England’s first game against Serbia on Sunday evening is on the BBC.
+And Lineker has confirmed a new signing for the BBC’s coverage in former Chelsea and Manchester United star Juan Mata, to offer insight from a Spanish angle.

 Here is the full list of pundits, commentators and presenters for this summer’s coverage: